-Ultimately, both SEO and PPC have real value in getting your business to a successful place in the world of search.
-Ideally, then, your search engine marketing (SEM) strategy will use a combination of SEO and PPC in a full service digital marketing strategy.
+Ultimately, whether SEO or PPC, both have real value in getting your business to a successful place in the world of search.
+Ideally, then, your search engine marketing (SEM) strategy could go full-service and use a combination of both SEO and PPC.
 (Speaking of which, you probably want to throw some social media marketing (SMM) and advertising (SMA) in there too for good measure, but that’s a story for another day, another blog.)

 Forced to pick either SEO or PPC by time and/or budget constraints?

-Finally, remember our apples analogy: do you want an apple to eat right now (PPC) or do you want to grow an apple tree which will give you an endless supply of apples come harvest time (SEO)?
+Finally, remember our apples analogy: do you want an apple to eat right now (PPC) or do you want to grow an apple tree that will give you an endless supply of apples come harvest time (SEO)?
 Or do you want to have your apples and eat them, forever after, courtesy of a fully-rounded, all-inclusive search marketing strategy?
-All three are an option but given the choice we’re always going to be greedy and go for the whole orchard.
+All three are options but given the choice, we’re always going to be greedy and go for the whole orchard.